 Use one .R file for the rest of this tutorial (and make one for each subsequent tutorial).
-I encourage you to do a few steps, run the whole program, and see how it goes.
-Fix any errors and then add new commands to the .R file.
-Do not program interactively (enter commands at the prompt; good for testing, but very bad for real work)!
-This is a way to (a) not remember or understand what you did and (b) get the ordering logic in a program wrong.
+I encourage you to do a few steps, run the program, and see how it goes.
+If there are errors, fix them before moving forward.
+Once you have no errors and understand the output, then add new commands to the .R file.
+Remember, do not program interactively!
+It is very hard to get help on your code if you program interactively.

 We'll begin by loading a dataset where each observation is a county in the Washington metropolitan area (or in Virginia, independent city) in a year, 1910 to 2010.
-These data come from the Decennial Census, and you can find source info in this paper of mine.
+See the Washington metropolitan area here.
+These data come from the Decennial Census, and you can find source info in this paper of mine in the data appendix.
+The data have one row per jurisdiction and year.